1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The Nizam of Hyderabad signed the Alliance in 1798.

-30. The Nawab of Awadh accepted the Subsidiary Alliance in:
+30. The Nawab of Awadh accepted the Subsidiary Alliance in___________.

 A) 1798